 What's this?
 The iPhone 12, you say?

 Look, the rumour mill never stops churning, and we've been hearing reports about 2020's iPhones before the iPhone 11 even came out.
-Now that Apple's iPhone 11 line is out in the wild, leakers and analysts are turning their attention to the next big thing.
+Now the launch is imminent, and there are loads of likely details out there.

 When will the Apple iPhone 12 be out?